jz2450/burpworldonline/readme.md

 - [Key Features](#key-features)
 - [Technical Details](#technical-details)
 - [Research and Context](#research-and-context)

+## Key Features
+Burp World Online allows you to:
+* post your burps
+* listen to burps from other users
+* respond to burp threads
+* quickly scrub through audio threads
+* navigate through user profiles

 ## Abstract
 Burps have long been disrespected as an unserious form of sonic media.
 Labelled "vulgar" and "classless", the art of the belch is often responded to with vitriol and grimaces.